 The marines find the colonists cocooned to the wall and Hicks notices the empty Eggs and dead Facehuggers nearby.
 They find one of the victims still alive on the wall and a Chestburster bursts out her.
 Apone and Dietrich incinerate it which wakes up the xenomorphs hibernating in the walls.
 The xenomorphs attack the marines, Hicks rescues Wierzbowski only for him to be attacked a few seconds later.
 With many of the marines dead, Hicks orders the remaining marines to fall back.

 They salvage what they can from the APC and go back to the compound.
-They barricade themselves in there and place four Sentry Guns is strategic locations to prevent the xenomorphs from coming in.
+They barricade themselves in there and place four Sentry Guns in strategic locations to prevent the xenomorphs from coming in.
 Bishop tells the group that the Atmosphere Processor is going to explode in a matter of hours.
 Hicks comes up with a plan to remote pilot the other dropship on the Sulaco to pick them up.
 Bishop bravely volunteers to go to the colony’s transmitter outside to pilot the dropship.
-In the mean time,

 Hicks breaks the window and dives through it rescuing Ripley and Newt.
 As they realise Burke was responsible, they interrogate him and find out that he was planning to smuggle xenomorphs through customs on the way back to Earth and sabotage the marine’s stasis chambers when they were in hypersleep.
 Hicks is about to kill Burke when the xenomorph cut the colony’s power.

-Hicks uses his Pulse Rifle which spray acid everything burning his face and melting through his body armour.
+Hicks uses his Pulse Rifle on the Xenomorph which sprays acid everywhere burning his face and melting through his body armour.
 Ripley helps an injured Hicks to the dropship where Bishop sedates him.
 As Ripley prepares to go find Newt, Hicks tells her his first name – Dwayne.
-Hicks remains unconscious and after the group reach the Sulaco, Ripley places him hypersleep.
+Hicks remains unconscious and after the group reaches the Sulaco, Ripley places him hypersleep.

 Untitled Neill Blomkamp Alien Sequel

 Michael Biehn was strongly rumoured to be reprising his role as Corporal Hicks in Neill Blomkamp’s Alien sequel.
-Neill Blomkamp posted some concept art in early 2015 showing Corporal Hicks very much alive with his left side of his face burnt from xenomorph acid.
-Neill Blomkamp has stated that he intends to ignore the events in Alien 3 and Alien Resurrection and create his own sequel to Aliens.
+Neill Blomkamp posted some concept art in early 2015 showing Corporal Hicks very much alive with the left side of his face burnt from xenomorph acid.
+Neill Blomkamp stated that he intended to ignore the events in Alien 3 and Alien Resurrection and create his own sequel to Aliens.
 Therefore Corporal Hicks’ death at the start of Alien 3 never happened.

 Michael Biehn lends his voice and likeness to the 2013 game Aliens Colonial Marines.
 The game features an alternative timeline where Hicks actually survives after the events in Aliens.
 After Ripley and Hicks enter hypersleep, Hicks is woken up by colonists Samwell Stone and Turk needed military help.
 The ship had been intercepted by the USS Legato and had been boarded by Weyland-Yutani operatives.